JulianGR/android_device_xiaomi_olive/README.md

 ## SELinux status

-* All devices MUST be configured for SELinux Enforcing.
+* :red_circle: All devices MUST be configured for SELinux Enforcing.

 ## Verity